 Due to increasing popularity of the Indonesian market among foreign investors, the number of foreigners working in Indonesia has been growing rapidly.
 Even though the Department of Manpower and Transmigration has loosened a list of professional positions that are open to foreign manpower, confusion among both foreign investors and employees prevails.
 Consequently, cases of deportation of foreigners have not been uncommon.

-Moreover, the Indonesian government has defined sectors which foreign professional cannot pursue in any case.
-These are as following:
+Moreover, the Indonesian government has defined sectors that foreign professionals cannot pursue in any case.
+These are as follows:

-Being unaware of the complex and difficult process of employing a foreign national, representatives of a company willing to hire a foreigner as well as foreigner themselves might face serious legal consequences.
-There are dozens of cases when foreign workers in Indonesia worked without an essential work permit (IMTA) although they have stay permit visa (VITAS).
+Being unaware of the complex and difficult process of employing a foreign national, representatives of a company willing to hire a foreigner as well as foreigners themselves might face serious legal consequences.
+There are dozens of cases when foreign workers in Indonesia worked without an essential work permit (RPTKA) although they have a stay permit visa (VITAS).
 Consequently, being classified as illegal workers, all foreigners have undergone a process of deportation from the country.

 Are your company hiring a foreigner?
 Or you are a foreigner coming to pursue a career in the Indonesian market?
 We strongly recommend consulting your case with professionals in order to prevent legal implications.

-Cekindo offers a wide range of services including fast business visa and work permit.
-With our extensive knowledge on the legalities, visas and work permits, as well as our comprehensive networks, we can process your working permit in Indonesia quickly and efficiently.
+Cekindo offers a wide range of services including fast business visas and work permits.
+With our extensive knowledge of the legalities, visas, and work permits, as well as our comprehensive networks, we can process your working permit in Indonesia quickly and efficiently.

 Cekindo is here to guide you through the application process.
-Thanks to our wide knowledge of legal requirements for visa and legal permits, our services will save you both time and money.
+Thanks to our wide knowledge of legal requirements for visas and legal permits, our services will save you both time and money.